polterguy/magic/plugins/magic.lambda.io/README.md

 ## magic.lambda.io fundamentals

 magic.lambda.io can _only_ manipulate files and folders inside of your _"files"_ folder in your web server.
-This are normally files inside of the folder you have configured in your _"appsettings.json"_ file, with the key _"magic.io.root-folder"_.
+These are normally files inside of the folder you have configured in your _"appsettings.json"_ file, with the key _"magic.io.root-folder"_.
 This implies that all paths are _relative_ to this path, and no files or folders from outside of this folder can in any ways be manipulated using these slots.
 These are the files you can see when you open Hyper IDE.